andrew-hoffman/halfnes/README.md

 Building instructions
 ---------------------

-The project requires two libraries to build: JInput (gamepad support) and The Happy Java Library 1.3 (parallel for loops).
+The project requires JInput library to build.
-Sorry there's no decent build script included with the source, just the Netbeans auto-generated one.
-You might want to create a new Netbeans project, import all the src files, and add those two libraries in the project properties.
+The project comes with a Maven build script that will automatically download that and package the natives as a library.
+To use it you will need to install Maven, change to the project directory and run

+    mvn install

+and that should produce an exe and a JAR with all the natives in the /target/ directory under the project root.

 Do NOT ask me where to find ROM files of commercial games.
 Some public domain homebrew ROMs are available at www.pdroms.de for testing